birukyemane/weather-app/README.md

 # features

-* Enter temprature observations at five observatin points and its saved to database
+* It allows to enter temprature observations at five observatin points and its saved to database
 * Shows info such as current, min and max temperature within the last 24 hours
 * Users cannot create new observation points, the supported observation points are :
     * Tokio